I’ve been helping students organize their school papers for years.

 That would be like having 14-18 different email accounts to manage every day.

 No doubt, it would be overwhelming not just for students but for anyone to manage!

 There are many logical reasons why students have a hard time keeping their book bags and lockers in order.

-To put this in perspective, this would be like adults having 14 different email accounts to maintain every day…while moving across several different work sites.
+To put this in perspective, this would be like adults having 14 different email accounts to maintain every day…while moving across several various work sites.

-The last thing on the students mind is how to organize their school papers.
+The last thing on the students’ minds is how to organize their school papers.

 How to Stop the Cycle

 I have discovered three simple steps that have helped thousands of students organize their school papers efficiently.

 Tips To Help Students Organize Their School Papers